A Song For My Brother...

 in the USSR"(Soviet

-Union), the pioneer of my musical life...
+Union), the True Pioneer of my Musical Life...

 Leaving the Iron Curtain